-- a) Existing resource condition: Besides being a sanctuary for wildlife, a valuable aquifer regenerator, and a protected place to grow late seral stage forests, PGFHP provides various opportunities for citizens to enjoy their park.
-It fills the county's need to provide a more rural setting than those found in some of the smaller, urban parks.
-While the park is closed to motorized vehicles, many people enjoy riding horses, hiking, and mountain biking.
-The park is also used by geocachers, mushroom hunters, long-distance runners, hikers and dog walkers. - b) Resources protection measures: Kiosks have been built at parking and trail access points.
+- a) Existing resource condition: Besides being a sanctuary for wildlife, a valuable aquifer regenerator, and a protected place to grow late seral stage forests, CCHP will provide various opportunities for citizens to enjoy their park.
+A planning process will be implemented in March 2018 to: manage this 1100-acre forested landscape for open space, wildlife habitat, public access and recreational opportunities.
+Planning will: first assess the landscape characteristic and natural resource attributes, and consider opportunities to restore a more natural lowland forest ecosystem within a previously tree-farmed (monoculture) landscape; then determine compatible recreational activities and facilities, and their relationship to this recovering forested landscape. - b) Resources protection measures: Kiosks will be built at yet to-be-determined parking and trail access points.
 All forest roads will be maintained or abandoned according to state standards including culvert replacement or removal for abandoned sections.
-Since some of the trails are forest roads, maintaining the integrity of the forest will be needed to ensure culverts, water bars and ditches are functioning properly.
-Trails that have been built are subject to the same standard of public resource protection.
-Trails in PGFHP are varied and will be built and maintained to trail standards agreed to by Kitsap County Parks Department. - c) Stewardship practice recommendations: Continue to develop public access and parking at entry points to the park.
+Since most of the trails are forest roads, maintaining the integrity of the forest will be needed to ensure culverts, water bars and ditches are functioning properly.
+Trails that have or will be built are subject to the same standard of public resource protection.
+New trails in CCHP will be built and maintained to trail standards per the Kitsap County Parks Department. - c) Stewardship practice recommendations: Continue to develop public access and parking at entry points to the park.
 Some of these old forest roads will be maintained for use during forest restoration thinning projects and for fire safety.
 Some portions of the forest roads maybe abandoned for use by vehicles and maintained as park trails.
 Efforts to control invasive and noxious weeds along park trails are a priority and will continue.
-Stewards will work with Dana Coggon to create an invasive species management plan.
-PGFHP Stewards have a trails subcommittee which is working to create a trail plan in order to deter un-authorized trail construction.
+The Parks Department will work with the Kitsap County Noxious Weed Control Program to create an invasive species management plan.
+The future CCHP volunteer stewards will have a trails/roads subcommittee which will create a trail plan in order to deter un-authorized trail construction.